rosiepiee/rosiepiee/README.md

 Busy- Usually chilling and I don't wanna be bothered (Unless you're my bf, sis, or friends!)

-Away- Afk or busy.. leave a whisp if you need anything!
+Away- Afk or just doing something.. leave a whisp if you need anything!

 (I don't roleplay as it makes me uncomfortable, pls don't ask)